bchenSyd/relay-digest-0.9/readme.md

   _queryRunner: GraphQLQueryRunner;
 //********************************************************************/
 ```
+# when debugging `RelayContainer`, how do I know which wrapped react component I'm working on?
+`Relaycontainer` has `  var componentName = getComponentName(Component);` in line 104 (compiled code line 54) which store the wrapped component.
+However, that's usally not availble due to optimization
+the practical approach of figuring out the wrapped react component is via relay fragment --- we can use fragment as the unique identifier of react component
+just check  `this._fragmentPointers-> ... -> fragment -> __concreteNode__ -> name`.
+It normally contains data like "MobileNavigationBar_ViewerRelayQL" which tells you which component it's wrapping

 # recordID,  __storagekey__  and  trackedQuery

-* recordID is the id field of an object, it's the unique identifier for an object
+## recordID is the id field of an object, it's the unique identifier for an object

-* __storagekey__ is the record store path. e.g.
+## __storagekey__ is the record store path. e.g.
 ```
 Relay.Query`query{
    viewer{